groschang/foodie/README.md

 ### Architecture Overview

-The project follows Clean Architecture principles with a MVVM-like presentation layer:
+The project follows Clean Architecture principles with a MVVM-like presentation layer.
+The architecture is designed to align with SOLID principles, promoting a modular, maintainable, and testable codebase:

 1. **View Layer**: SwiftUI views that observe ViewModels
 2. **ViewModel Layer**: Business logic and state management